Gateway Marina sets sail at Burnett Heads

-The proposed new Gateway Marina development is a high quality, mixed-use marina village located on the south western shore of the Burnett Heads Boat Harbour.
+When complete, The Gateway will be a high quality, mixed-use marina village located around the shores of the Burnett Heads Boat Harbour.

-Plans include a 318-berth state of the art marina with automated 24-hour fuel dock, linked to a vibrant marina village offering water’s edge short stay accommodation, boutique retail stores, cafes and restaurants, gymnasium, offices and yacht club.
-An adjacent residential precinct with low-rise apartments, waterfront villas and a hotel resort and convention centre with eco-villas all linked via a public waterfront boardwalk.
-Multimodal bike and walking paths with green open spaces and BBQ pavilions will offer significant amenity for residents and visitors, contributing positively to the existing community of Burnett Heads.
+Also in the approval phase currently being considered by council is a residential precinct with low-rise apartments, waterfront villas, a hotel resort and convention centre with eco-villas all linked via a public waterfront boardwalk.
+If approved, multimodal bike and walking paths with green open spaces and BBQ pavilions will offer significant amenity for residents and visitors, contributing positively to the existing community of Burnett Heads.

 “With marina projects, creating a safe, sheltered harbour usually becomes the responsibility of the developer.
 In this case, the harbour already existed, and the fact that it is in an idyllic setting surrounded by so many amazing and accessible attractions makes it the perfect location for this project,” he said.

-“The strong support we have received from the Bundaberg Regional Council and Gladstone Ports Corporation has also been very refreshing and we look forward to continuing to work closely to ensure the successful delivery of this major project that will bring strong economic growth to Burnett Heads and the region.
+“The strong support we have received from the Bundaberg Regional Council and Gladstone Ports Corporation has been very refreshing and we look forward to continuing to work closely to ensure the successful delivery of this major project that will bring strong economic growth to Burnett Heads and the region.

 “Gateway Marina will be created in line with criteria outlined by the Clean Marina Program with Marina Industries Association of Australia (MIAA) which aligns with the internationally recognised ISO14001 Environmental Management Plan”.